 Heel pain is a common symptom that has many possible causes.
-Although heel pain sometimes is caused by a systemic (body-wide) illness, such as rheumatoid arthritis or gout, it usually is a local condition that affects only the foot.
-In the first part of “Heel Pain Causes And When To See a Doctor” we talked about stone bruise, plantar fasciitis, heel spur, calcaneal apophysitis and bursitis.
+Although heel pain is sometimes caused by a systemic (body-wide) illness, such as rheumatoid arthritis or gout, it is usually a local condition that affects only the foot.
+In the first part of “Heel Pain Causes And When To See a Doctor” we talked about stone bruises, plantar fasciitis, heel spurs, calcaneal apophysitis and bursitis.
 If you want to know more about those conditions, click here.
 Here are other most common local causes of heel pain.

 Posterior calcaneal exostosis

 - an abnormal bony growth at the back of the heel.
 It is especially common in young women, in whom it is often related to long-term bursitis caused by pressure from pump shoes.

 - In most cases, Achilles tendonitis (inflammation of the Achilles tendon) is triggered by overuse, especially excessive jumping during sports.
 However, it can also be related to poorly fitting shoes if the upper back portion of the shoe digs into the Achilles tendon at the back of the heel.
 Less often, it is caused by an inflammatory illness, such as ankylosing spondylitis (also called axial spondyloarthritis), reactive arthritis, gout or rheumatoid arthritis.

 - Compression of a small nerve (a branch of the lateral plantar nerve) can cause pain, numbness or tingling in the heel area.
 In many cases, this nerve compression is related to a sprain, fracture or varicose (swollen) veins near the heel.

 - In older adults, the cushioning fat of your heel pad may atrophy, or breakdown.
 Unlike plantar fasciitis, the pain of fat pad atrophy is absent in the morning, but worsens with activity during the day.

 Watch this video by WebMd to learn more about heel pain and its causes: